saintsal/saintsal.github.io/_posts/2013-11-23-the-history-of-leanstartup-and-how-to-make-sense-of-it-all.md

 [The Leaders' Guide](http://www.startuplessonslearned.com/2015/04/last-week-to-get-leaders-guide.html), Eric Ries' latest book is hands-down the best and clearest description of Lean Startup.
 It was only shared with Kickstarter supporters, but as a supporter, I can share with my friends.
 So if you'd like to read it, [email me](mailto:smile@saintsal.com) and let's be friends :) And of course, the original [Lean Startup](http://theleanstartup.com/book) book.

-[The Cathedral And The Bazaar](http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/), Eric S Raymond's book on open-source software culture, which to this day describes a way of making things people want that drive to the heart of Lean Startup principles.
+[The Cathedral And The Bazaar](http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/), Eric S Raymond's book on open-source software development.
+To this day it describes a way of making things people want, and drives to the heart of Lean Startup principles.

 [Marc Andreesen's original essay on product/market fit.]( http://pmarchive.com/guide_to_startups_part4.html)